 Here are some of the 200+ responses he got in less than 24 hours…

 Note: I’ve divided the responses into categories, partially to maintain a little structure, but also to help avoid some of the repetition.
-Some replies in the same categories are actually replies to the posts directly above them (it’s usually pretty obvious when they are).
+Some replies in the same categories are actually replying to the posts directly above them (it’s usually pretty obvious when they are).
 I’ve also edited words that are less than “family friendly.”

 - The fact that they can oversell tickets.
 It’s ridiculous; they anticipate no shows so to make more money they sell extra tickets, I went on a flight once where 15+ people were ushered aside because they oversold, and all they got was a voucher for a hotel and were told they can catch the next flight in 3 days.